terrafirma2021/ESP32s3_KMBOX/README.md

 - Soldering is required to link the 5V pads (next to the RGB smd) to pass 5V out of the 5V pin on the bottom ESP.
 - The USB_OTG pads under the board need to be soldered to enable OTG host mode on the bottom ESP.
+- 3D Printer for the case, Its very tight :)  (STL Included), printed on k1max with 0.6 bontech CHT 0 issues

 ## Connectivity